webthingorg/devtools-frontend/docs/localization/adding_strings_V2.md

       - Words and sentences
       - Punctuation
       - Units of measurement: kb/s, mph, etc.
+   5. If your string is loaded on a critical path (e.g parsing or loading) you need to defer the execution of the localization function:
+     - Verify or add next to your UIStrings structure: `const i18nLazyString = i18n.i18n.getLazilyComputedLocalizedString.bind(undefined, str_);`
+     - Use `i18nLazyString` to localize your critical path string.
 4. The following commands would add the new strings to `en-US.json`:
   - `git cl presubmit --upload`, or
   - `node third_party/i18n/collect-strings.js` under the DevTools src folder